venkatavamsi01/eco-match-challenge/README.md

 **Test instructions:**

-1. Once your system produces `output.csv`, you can evaluate its accuracy against the ground truth provided in `truth.csv` using the included evaluation script:
+1. Once your system produces `output.csv`, you can evaluate its accuracy against the ground truth provided in `ground-truth.csv` using the included evaluation script:

     ```bash
+    cd src
-    python evaluate.py --truth truth.csv --pred output.csv
+    python evaluate.py --output output.csv
     ```

 2. The script will print metrics such as:
     - **Accuracy score**: percentage of exact matches with the ground truth.
-    - **Average latency**: average time taken to match each product.
 3. Your submission should aim for high accuracy while ensuring average response time is fast.

 ---